tspascoal/gh-oidc-sub/README.md

     <command> [options]:
         get (--org ORG | --repo owner/repo) [--jq JQ_FILTER]
-        set (--org ORG | --repo owner/repo) --subs "SUBS LIST" usedefault (--org ORG | --repo owner/repo)
+        set (--org ORG | --repo owner/repo) --subs "SUBS LIST" use-default (--org ORG | --repo owner/repo) (Note: usedefault is also supported) list-claims
-        list-claims
         list-repos (--org ORG)

 Command:
-  get - Gets the value of the sub customization set - Sets the value of the sub customization usedefault - Use default value instead of a customization list-claims - Lists the claims available for customization list-repos - Generates a tsv with all repo configurations.
+  get - Gets the value of the sub customization set - Sets the value of the sub customization use-default - Use default value instead of a customization list-claims - Lists the claims available for customization list-repos - Generates a tsv with all repo configurations.
 It has two fields: if repo uses default claims and the claims list.